What Are the Best Winter Cocktails to Make at Your Home Bar?

 You do not need to buy an entirely new set of bottles for winter.
 Most of the cocktails above use spirits that should already be on your shelf.
 But a few additions make winter mixing more enjoyable:

-• Demerara sugar — for richer, more complex syrups
+• Demerara sugar — for richer, more complex syrups that complement dark spirits

-• Whole spices (cinnamon sticks, star anise, cloves) — for infusions and garnishes
+• Whole spices (cinnamon sticks, star anise, cloves) — for infusions and garnishes that add visual appeal and aroma

-• Fresh citrus — lemons and oranges are essential year-round but especially in winter drinks
+• Fresh citrus — lemons and oranges are essential year-round but especially in winter drinks where their brightness cuts through richness

-• Good honey — a versatile sweetener that adds floral depth
+• Good honey — a versatile sweetener that adds floral depth and pairs naturally with whiskey

 • A bottle of brandy or Cognac — the quintessential winter spirit that elevates mulled wine and adds sophistication to after-dinner drinks